ryanlupinski/Portfolio-Optimization/README.md

 Portfolio_returns = Portfolio_returns.assign(Returns=['1 month', '3 month', '6 month', '1 year'])
 ```

-### 200DSMA
+### 200-Day Simple Moving Average
-The 1 year time frame must be used (for obvious reasons) to calculate the 200DSMA.
+The 1-year time frame must be used (for obvious reasons) to calculate the 200-Day SMA.
 The `.rolling`
 function gives us our window parameter and the `.mean()` function averages over the
 window.
-Again, `.tail()` returns only the last day's 200DSMA so we can compare against the closing price on the last trading
+Again, `.tail()` returns only the last day's 200-Day SMA, so we can compare against the closing price on the last trading
 day of the month.
 ```python
 # Create data frames of 200 day simple moving average